This 92nd episode of CS is titled “The School of Christ” and is part 2 in our look at the Reformer, John Calvin.

-While Calvin did not profess to know in an absolute sense who God’s elect were, he taught that 3 tests constituted a measure by which to judge who might be elect:
+While Calvin did not profess to know in an absolute sense who God’s elect were, he taught that three tests constituted a measure by which to judge who might be elect:

-1) Participation in the sacraments of Baptism & Communion
+1) Participation in the sacraments of Baptism and Communion

 3) A public profession of the faith.